-13. OTHER RELEVANT POLICIES
+15. OTHER RELEVANT POLICIES

-- 13.1.
+- 15.1.
 To underpin the values and ethos of our schools and our intent to ensure that students/pupils/children at our schools are appropriately safeguarded the following policies are also included under our safeguarding umbrella:

 - Staff code of conduct

 - Behaviour for learning

 - Anti-bullying

-- Recruitment and selection
+- Recruitment & Selection (which adheres to Part 3 of Keeping Children Safe in Education'

 - Whistleblowing

 - Attendance

 - Online safety

 - Health and safety

 - First aid compliance code

 - Improving attendance and ill health absence management policy

 - Equality information and objectives policy

 - Medical Conditions

 - Educational Visits

 - SEND and Inclusion

 - Policy for Children Who are Looked After

-14. STATUTORY FRAMEWORK
+16.STATUTORY FRAMEWORK